Starhawk: Projects

-In 1979, partly to commemorate the publication of The Spiral Dance, Starhawk and her friends staged a public celebration of the neopagan holiday of Samhain (Halloween) incorporating an actual spiral dance.
+In 1979, partly to commemorate the publication of The Spiral Dance, Starhawk and her friends staged a public celebration of the neopagan variant of the Irish Fire Festival Samhain (Halloween) incorporating an actual spiral dance.
 This group became the Reclaiming Collective, and their annual Spiral Dance ritual now draws hundreds of participants.

 Starhawk continues to work with Reclaiming, a tradition of Witchcraft that she co-founded.
 This now-international organization offers classes, workshops, camps, and public rituals in earth-based spirituality, with the goal to "unify spirit and politics".

 She also works internationally as a trainer in nonviolence and direct action, and as an activist within the peace movement, women's movement, environmental movement, permaculture, and anti-globalization movement.
 She travels and teaches widely in North America, Europe and the Middle East, giving lectures and workshops.

 She was influential in the decision by the Unitarian Universalist Association to include earth-centered traditions among their sources of faith.
 She led numerous workshops for, and was an active member of The Covenant of Unitarian Universalist Pagans (CUUPS), an interest group of Unitarians honoring goddess-based, earth-centered, tribal, and pagan spiritual paths.

 Starhawk has taught in several San Francisco Bay Area colleges and universities, including John F. Kennedy University, Antioch University West, the Institute of Culture and Creation Spirituality at Holy Names University, and Wisdom University.
 She is presently adjunct faculty at the California Institute of Integral Studies, and is currently affiliated with United for Peace and Justice, the RANT trainers' collective, Earth Activist Training, and other groups.

 Starhawk has written a number of books, and has also contributed works in other media.
 Her works have appeared in translation in Spanish, French, German, Danish, Dutch, Italian, Portuguese, Polish, Czech, Greek, Japanese, and Burmese.